Kalsi-Manjot-Singh/devjournal/Hinge_Bot.md

 - Made edits to onboarding docs for clarity

 **Reflection:** OTP handling is critical — today’s progress means we can reliably get tokens and move deeper into the onboarding flow.

+## Day 5 – July 23, 2025
+- Completed **onboarding process API docs** in detail
+- Thorough documentation of request payloads and flows
+- Set foundation for later automation bot phases

+**Reflection:** Slowed down on coding to really document everything — this will pay off when flows get more complex.